Skip to content

 • LLM Integration Entity network transcriptions can also be provided to Large Language Models (LLMs) during query operations to help focus responses on the most relevant search results

-Traversal-based search provides three different retrievers:
+Traversal-based search provides four different retrievers:

 • The ChunkBasedSearch retriever uses a vector similarity search to find information that is similar to the original query.
 The retriever first finds relevant chunks using vector similarity search.
 From these chunks, the retriever traverses topics, statements, and facts.
 Chunk-based search tends to return a narrowly-scoped set of results based on the statement and fact neighbourhoods of chunks that match the original query.